BHDynamics/dynossat-edu-obc/README.md

 # DynOSSAT-EDU-OBC (On-Board Computer)

+**Important note: we have updated the Arduino Boards Manager link.** Please update your Arduino IDE settings with our new link: https://bhdynamics.github.io/board_index/package_bhdynamics_index.json since the previous one (https://bhdynamics.github.io/board_index/package_dynossat_index.json) **NO LONGER WORKS**.

 DynOSSAT-EDU is the first open source PocketQube educational kit compatible with CircuitPython and Arduino.

 This plaform is equipped with all the necessary modules for the operation of a nanosatellite (PocketQube)